Ethernet

 a brief pause separates digits

-If you want run script after boot:
+If you want to run the script after boot:

 wget https://raw.githubusercontent.com/kristech/pigeon-documentation/master/usage-guide/ethernet/ip-flash